======================================================================

 United States in 1989 as a 19-inch model named the Video Game

 Television.
-Another variant is the Twin Famicom console released in
+Another variant is the Twin Famicom console, which was

-1986 to combine a Famicom with a Famicom Disk System.
-Sharp then
+released in 1986 and combines a Famicom with a Famicom Disk System.

-produced the Famicom Titler in 1989.
-Intended for video capture and
+Sharp then produced the Famicom Titler in 1989; intended for video

-production, it features internal RGB video generation and video output
+capture and production, it features internal RGB video generation and

-via S-Video, plus inputs for adding subtitles and voice-overs.
+video output via S-Video, as well as inputs for adding subtitles and

 Hardware clones